Kif11/box-passport/README.md

 # Box Passport
-BOX.com module that provide an robust way to login a user for your application
+BOX.com module that provide an robust way to login a user for your application.

 Install module dependencies:
 ```bash